basecamp/console1984/README.md

 ## About built-in protection mechanisms

 `console1984` uses Ruby to add several protection mechanisms.
 However, because Ruby is highly dynamic, it's technically possible to circumvent most of these controls if you know what you are doing.
-We have made an effort to prevent such attempts, but if your organization needs bullet-proof protection against malicious actors using the console, you should consider adding additional security measures.
+We have made an effort to prevent such attempts, but if your organization needs bullet-proof protection against malicious actors using the console, you should consider additional security measures.